Last Updated on July 19, 2021 by Rat Race Running

 We should learn to give back and share our blessings with others, especially our family and the less privileged.

-Let us always remember that money is only a tool, and we should use it for the betterment of ourselves and others.
+Let us always remember that money is only a tool, and we should use it to better ourselves and others.